Observations on Emigration

 In a time and place where the the demands and challenges on immigration receive so much attention, it's interesting to consider the subject from the opposite perspective of emigration - the land giving up its people, as happened to the Highlands of Scotland throughout the 18th century.
 Dr. Johnson offered this insight:

 Emigration was at this time a common topick of discourse.
 Dr. Johnson regretted it as hurtful to human happiness: "For," said he, "it spreads mankind which weakens the defence of a nation, and lessens the comfort of living.
 Men, thinly scattered, make a shift, but a bad shift, without many things.
 A smith is ten miles off: they'll do without a nail or a staple.
 A taylor is far from them: they'll botch their own clothes.
-It is being concentrated which produces high convenience."
+It is being concentrated which produces high convenience."--page 169.

 0 Comments: